-So what causes frizzy hair?
+So what causes curly frizzy hair?

 Every hair is covered in overlapping scales called the hair cuticle, which helps to strengthen and protect the hair cortex and medulla.
 These scales point downwards, away from your roots.
-When the hair cuticle has raised, it allows moisture from the air to enter the hair shaft, making it swell, leaving you with frizzy hair.
+When the hair cuticle has raised, it allows moisture from the air to enter the hair shaft, making it swell, leaving you with curly frizzy hair.
 When the cuticle is lying flat, on the other hand, your hair will look smoother and shinier.

 What causes the hair cuticle to raise?

 When your hair is dry, the cuticle raises to absorb moisture from the air.
-When the hair has absorbed moisture, the cuticles lift and swell, causing the hair to look frizzy.
+When the hair has absorbed moisture, the cuticles lift and swell, causing the curly hair to look frizzy.

-Damage caused by heat styling, colour treatments, tight hairstyles etc. causes the cuticle to become rough and dull, lifting the scales and even totally stripping them away.
+Damaged hair caused by heat styling, colour treatments, tight hairstyles etc. causes the cuticle to become rough and dull, lifting the scales and even totally stripping them away.
 When the hair is damaged it also becomes more porous, exposing the fragile inner cortex causing it to attract moisture.

 The weather obviously plays a huge role in whether our hair will behave or not (ask Monica).
 The more moisture there is in the air, the more likely your hair is to become unruly, frizzy and puffy leading to a loss of shine and softness.